INTO-CPS-Association/DTaaS/docs/user/examples/drobotti-rmqfmu/README.md

 ### Execute

 Run the python scripts to start mock physical twin.
-Also run the co-simulation for the digital twin.
+Also run the the Digital Twin.
+Since this is a co-simulation based digital twin, the Maestro co-simulation tool executes co-simulation using the two FMU models.

 ```bash
 lifecycle/execute